Prince Harry And Meghan Markle ‘Not Engaged Yet’ But New Details Suggest They’re Headed That Way

 — Daily Express (@Daily_Express) August 22, 2017

-Harry’s deceased mother, Princess Diana, has been on the news lately as the controversial Channel 4 documentary Diana: In Her Own Words has shed new light on the failed marriage between her and Prince Charles.
+Harry’s deceased mother, Princess Diana, has been in the news lately as the controversial Channel 4 documentary Diana: In Her Own Words has shed new light on the failed marriage between her and Prince Charles.

 Meghan Markle and Prince Harry aren’t likely to suffer the same fate.
 The couple, who have been dating for nearly a year, went public with their romance in November of last year.
-Since day 1, the couple have been subjected to engagement rumors, especially in the days leading up to Pippa Middleton’s wedding.
+Since day one, the couple has been subjected to engagement rumors, especially in the days leading up to Pippa Middleton’s wedding.

 One point of contention surrounding the couple in regards to a future wedding is the matter of Meghan’s career as an actress.
 As an actress for Suits, she has to spend a lot of time in Canada and the U.S. If she does decide to become Harry’s wife, Markle may have to make some tough decisions.